NEWSLETTERS ~ CURRENT NEWS ~ BUTTERFLY COUNT ~ CHRISTMAS BIRD COUNT ~ NATIVE PLANTS & PRAIRIE ~ VOLUNTEER

 Meet at the wetlands.
 Located on South Salem Rd, just south of the Weatherhill neighborhood.
 Park in the area marked or along the shoulder.
 We’ll circle the wetlands looking for all types of birds including warblers, herons, wood ducks, vireos and other songbirds.

-Come to one or all of the hikes.
+Other notes: Come to one or all of the hikes.
 Come and go at your own schedule.
 This event is appropriate for teens - adults.
 Event takes place in light rain but will be canceled if thunderstorms are present.
 Bring binoculars, water, your own lunch/snacks and insect repellent if desired.
 Be prepared to hike over uneven ground.

 This year’s event takes place at the peak of spring migration so we should see a wide variety of birds.
 We’ll survey several local habitats that include marshy wetlands, lake shore, woods and prairies.
 To participate simply show up at one of the locations listed below - no pre-registration needed.
+Event will be cancelled if it's raining more than a light sprinkle or if thunderstorms ar present.

 Wetlands: 6:30 am – 7:45am